 So, if adding a husky to the pack means less attention for them, they are likely to act spitefully toward the husky.

 In addition, giving your cat love and attention will teach the Husky that the cat is part of their pack.
 Therefore, they won’t treat the cat as prey, but more like family.

-Having your Husky believe the cat ranks higher in the pack is excellent.
-Not only will your Husky likely treat your cat as one of the pack, but it might even treat the cat with some respect.
+Having your husky believe the cat ranks higher in the pack is excellent.
+Your husky will likely treat your cat as one of the pack, and it might even treat the cat with some respect.

-While this instinct definitely helps in the wild, it may also be helpful in a household with a Husky.
+While this instinct helps in the wild, it may also be helpful in a household with a husky.

-Getting a trainer is probably the best advice for a situation as consequential as this one.
-Unless you’re getting both the cat and Husky at a young age, they will have established behaviors.
+Getting help from a dog behaviorist is probably the best advice for a situation as consequential as this.
+They will have established behaviors unless you get the cat and husky at a young age.

 Are Huskies Good With Other Animals?

 Since this article focuses on huskies’ relationship with cats, it’s easy to believe that their prey drive is isolated to cats.